UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Experimental Results

 \section{Experimental Results}

 To evaluate the performance of UniPoll, we conducted extensive experiments whose results are discussed as follows.
-First, we compare UniPoll with existing baselines and state-of-the-art models for the poll generation in Section \ref{subsection:overall_performance}, followed by the individual evaluation for question and answer generation in Section \ref{subsection:individual_performance}.
-Subsequently, Section \ref{subsection:ablations} will provide the ablation studies to examine the effects of auxiliary tasks and multi-objective optimization for strengthening context-question-answer interrelationships.
+First, we compare UniPoll with existing baselines and state-of-the-art models for poll generation in Section \ref{subsection:overall_performance} , followed by the context enrichment techniques in Section \ref{subsection:context_aug} Subsequently, Section \ref{subsection:ablations} will provide the ablation studies to examine the effects of auxiliary tasks and multi-objective optimization for strengthening context-question-answer interrelationships.
 After that, we quantify the effects of varying comment scales and training data scales to examine UniPoll's performance with varying input (in Section \ref{subsection:quantitative-analysis}).
 Finally, to provide more insights on the potential and limitations, we qualitatively discuss UniPoll through a case study (in Section \ref{subsection:case_study}) and an error analysis (in Section \ref{subsection:error_analysis}).